Joiry/HSL_Carp/slurm.md

 Here we use `echo` to get some feedback on all the files the loop is going through.
 The sbatch commands sends each job submission to our screen right after the echo.

+****

+You've now learned all the Unix basics for doing bioinformatics analyses on UNC's compute clusters.
+There is tons more Unix to learn, some of it more useful and some less, depending on your needs.
+Even experienced Unix users tend to use only a small subset of all the possible commands and options the shell provides.